70+ Feedback for manager examples and best practices that you should know

 - Celebrating diversity: "Your appreciation for diverse perspectives and backgrounds enriches our team's dynamics, fostering creativity and innovation."

-These examples of positive feedback acknowledge various aspects of a manager's role, from leadership and communication to innovation and personal development.
+These employee feedback examples of good feedback acknowledge various aspects of a manager's role, from leadership and communication to innovation and personal development.
 Positive feedback reinforces the desired behaviors and encourages managers to continue their excellent work.

 When to give feedback to your manager?